wmblack23/High_School_Activities/README.md

 The final result of this program ('Total Clubs 2018-2021') provides us a simple and user-friendly way to understand this data.
 It has allowed us to make decisions on programming and scholarship creation using real-data that we otherwise may not have been able to.

-Using this code, I am also able to run queries for my colleagues on our current admitted students.
-For example: if a colleague wants a list of all of the students from their recruitment territory who are involved in either Key Club or Model United Nations, I can quickly get them an Excel file with that information and all of each students' contact information.
-They can then use our CRM to send mass mailings tailored specifically to these students.
+Using this code, **I am also able to run queries for my colleagues on our current admitted students.
+For example: if a colleague wants a list of all of the students from their recruitment territory who are involved in either Key Club or Model United Nations, I can quickly get them an Excel file with that information and all of each students' contact information.**  This provides a really easy way for us to send very targeted and tailored messages to students from specific areas of the world/country and involved in the same things.

 Thank you for reading.